jilladav/F18-507-Final-Project/README.md

 query_release_dates(): gets the average popularity, playcount, and listeners for songs by an artist from the specified years

-query_tags: gets the top 5 tags from last.fm based on an artist's songs
+query_tags(): gets the top 5 tags from last.fm based on an artist's songs

 query_related_artists(): gets the related artists for an artist from the database